Carolyn Ainslie, vice president for finance and treasurer

 - Cost-sharing is typically funded by tuition subsidy, gifts, endowment income, operating budgets, or other department designated funds.

-- Cost-sharing includes the full indirect costs associated with the identified direct costs
+- Cost-sharing includes the full indirect costs associated with the identified direct costs, when approved by the sponsor.

 ALLOWABLE COST SHARING EXPENDITURES